 Child Support in Asheville is calculated pursuant to North Carolina’s Child Support Guidelines.
 These guidelines typically apply to all cases and are based upon the income of both parents, day care and health insurance costs and the type of custodial arrangement that exists.

 The awarding of sole, joint or split custody will affect the calculated amount due for child support.
-Regardless of the custodial arrangement, both parents have a duty to support his or her children.
+Regardless of the custodial arrangement, both parents have a duty to support their children.

-Attorney Shannan Barclay Tuorto can guide you through the determination of your legal rights and protections, and address financial questions you may have regarding child support calculations.
-Click here to access the North Carolina child support calculator.
+Shannan Barclay Tuorto is an experienced child support attorney in Asheville that can guide you through the determination of your legal rights and protections, and address financial questions you may have regarding calculations.

 You can also visit this link for more information about child support guidelines in North Carolina.